mikaelvesavuori/microservices-testing-workshop/README.md

 ## Instructions

 With your beverage of choice ready, and all of the above in order, it's finally time to test the crap out of this application!

-Roughly, we'll:

-- Deploy the stack so it's ready to use
-- Start outlining APIs (which form "contracts" or interfaces toward "consumers", i.e. applications)

 ### 1. Install dependencies